AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: Experiments

 \paragraph{Analysis of value model.} We evaluate the effectiveness of our value model by comparing it with several baseline predictors trained on the same dataset, including a vanilla supervised model and in-context learning methods using GPT-4o and GPT-4o-mini in both zero-shot and few-shot settings.
 As shown in Table ~\ref{tab:value model}, our approach achieves the best performance across all metrics—MSE, MAE, $R^2$, and Spearman correlation—demonstrating superior accuracy in both absolute prediction and ranking quality.

 \paragraph{Analysis of search strategy.} We analyze the effect of our search design by comparing variants of our method on the AlfWorld.
 As shown in Figure ~\ref{fig:search strategies and predictor} (Left), removing MCTS or uncertainty guidance significantly flattens the search trajectory.
 Without MCTS, the algorithm lacks hierarchical exploration and becomes overly local, while without uncertainty, the search tends to exploit familiar regions and misses promising but uncertain candidates.
 On the right, we compare different evaluation strategies.
 Our value model enables faster improvement than GPT-4o few-shot due to its higher prediction accuracy.
 In contrast, full evaluation progresses the slowest, as it exhausts much of the evaluation budget on low-performing agents.
-These results highlight the importance of accurate value estimation and selective evaluation in enabling efficient and targeted agent discovery. \paragraph{Model-agnostic.} To assess the transferability of discovered agents across different LLM, we perform agent search using \texttt{gpt-4o-mini}, and then directly evaluate the resulting agent architectures on other models.
-As shown in Table~\ref{tab:cross-llm}, our framework demonstrates strong cross-model transferability.
+These results highlight the importance of accurate value estimation and selective evaluation in enabling efficient and targeted agent discovery.

+\paragraph{Model-agnostic.} To assess the transferability of discovered agents across different LLMs, we perform agent search using \texttt{gpt-4o-mini} and then directly evaluate the resulting agent architectures on other models.
+Our framework demonstrates strong cross-model transferability, as detailed in the table presented in the Appendix.

+\paragraph{Hyperparameter Sensitivity.} We analyze the sensitivity of our search strategy's key hyperparameters: $\alpha$, $\lambda$, and $\beta$.
+Our default configuration uses $\alpha=3.0$, $\lambda=0.3$, and $\beta=0.4$.
+As shown in Table~\ref{tab:hyperparameter}, we varied each parameter individually while holding the others constant, evaluating performance on the Alfworld benchmarks.
+The results demonstrate that AgentSwift is robust to variations in these hyperparameters, maintaining strong performance across a range of values.